harpreetsethi/gettincleaningdatacp/README.md

+### Readme.md
-### Readme.md for Harpreet's Submission of Getting and cleaning data course work
+#### Submitted as part of submission for Getting and cleaning data course work

-Navigation of the various useful files in the repo
+Navigation of the useful files in the repo

 1. run_analysis.R - main R script with the course submission code

 2. run_analysis.html - html markdown extract of the above R script (added primarily for ease of read)

+3. TidyDataSet2.txt - Extract of the second tidy data set

+#####Script build and test environment

+- OS - OS X Yosemite (10.10.3)
+- Macbook Air (1.7 GHz Intel Core i7, 8 GB 1600 MHz DDR3, Intel HD Graphics 5000 1536 MB)
+- Script developed on RStudio (Version 0.98.1091)

 ####How to run the R Script

-After you have downloaded the file it can be run from any directory using the command source `source('<PATH relative to the directory from where R session was invoked>/run_analysis.R')`
+After you have downloaded the file it can be run from any directory using the command source

+`source('<PATH relative to the directory from where R session was invoked>/run_analysis.R')`

 For example
 `source('~/datasciencecoursera/gettingdata/CourseProject/run_analysis.R')`

-Assuming your R invoking directory has a directory structure datasciencecoursera/gettingdata/CourseProject/ and run_analysis.R was placed in that structure
+Assuming your R invoking directory (*working directory*) has a directory structure datasciencecoursera/gettingdata/CourseProject/ and run_analysis.R was placed under that structure.

 ####Structure of the R Script
 #####Getting the files